Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Additional/GoConcurrencyVisualized.md

 routine to run, without worrying about creating an official function declaration.

-#### The main function is a go routine
+#### The main function is a goroutine

 ![](https://cdn-images-1.medium.com/max/800/1*2XfhTF9gRaS1D7PKNXHyXw.jpeg)

-The main function indeed runs in its own go routine!
-Even more important to know is that once the main function returns, it closes all other go routines that are currently running.
+The main function indeed runs in its own goroutine!
+Even more important to know is that once the main function returns, it closes all other goroutines that are currently running.
 This is why we had a timer at the bottom of our main function — which created a channel and sent a value on it after 5 seconds.